missinglink/elastictest/README.md

 #### Run the suite

 You may provide an `optional_callback` function to run once the suite is complete.
-This is useful for telling your alerting your testing framework that work is done for this unit of work.
+This is useful for alerting your testing framework that work is done for this unit of work.

 ```javascript
 suite.run( optional_callback );